Who attends ISHI?

 We’ve received a lot of questions over the years on whether or not attending the International Symposium on Human Identification is appropriate for someone in a certain career field.
 In most cases, if you have an interest in or work with DNA typing, then the answer is yes, definitely!

 Our audience is primarily comprised of Criminalists, Analysts, and Forensic Scientists ranging from those who have just entered the field to veterans.
 What’s unique to ISHI is that we also host many of the decision makers in the field, from Technical Leaders and Supervisors to Directors and CEOs.

-Due to social distancing requirements, we will be limiting attendance at this year’s conference to 500 people.
+Due to social distancing requirements, we will be limiting in-person attendance to this year’s conference to 550 people.
 Registrations will be accepted on a first-come, first-served basis, and we will be adding people to a waitlist once we’ve reached capacity.
 Please limit registrations to five people per organization to allow for a wide variety of representation until further notice.
 This year, we will be waiving cancelation fees, but ask that you cancel with as much advance notice as possible so that we can allow those on a waitlist a chance to register.

 What are the exhibit hours?